mochacinno-dev/Graphica/docs/api/utilities.md

 # Utilities

-Graphica provides two utility functions for displaying dialog boxes: `alert()` for showing messages and `confirm()` for asking yes/no questions.
+CocoaGUI provides two utility functions for displaying dialog boxes: `alert()` for showing messages and `confirm()` for asking yes/no questions.

 ## alert()